-- 26.1 The objective of our Recruitment, Selection and Employment management directive is to attract, select and retain a skilled and diverse workforce through the use of recruitment practices which facilitate the appointment of the best possible applicant for each position. - 26.2 Council recognises that the people we employ are fundamental to achieving our mission 'To foster a network of people that focuses on achieving best value services and facilities for our community'. - 26.3 Council's Recruitment, Selection and Employment management directive details the processes and procedures we use to ensure our objectives are met. - 26.4 Where an internal applicant has applied for a new or vacant position and their application is unsuccessful, the employee may:
+- 26.1 The objective of Council's Recruitment, Selection and Employment Management Directive is to attract, select and retain a skilled and diverse workforce through the use of recruitment practices which facilitate the appointment of the best possible applicant for each position. - 26.2 Council recognises that the people we employ are fundamental to achieving

-- 26.4.1 request in writing the reasons as to why they were not appointed; and - 26.4.2 upon such request Council shall provide the reasons in writing.
+- Council's purpose of 'engaged and resilient people in strong healthy relationships, working collaboratively, enhancing community wellbeing'. - 26.3 Council's Recruitment, Selection and Employment Management Directive details the processes and procedures Council uses to ensure its objectives are met. - 26.4 Where an internal applicant has applied for a new or vacant position and their application is unsuccessful, the employee may: - 26.4.1 request in writing the reasons as to why they were not appointed; and - 26.4.2 upon such request Council shall provide the reasons in writing.